DomDevs2000/GameLib/README.md

 To search use the navbar and select "Search Games" and use the searchbar to find a game, genre, developer or  platform.
 Click on the card and the site will take you to a page filled with information, ratings, links and images.

+Please note the account creation / login and wishlist pages are a work in progress and may not be fully functional yet.